juliendorra/teia-smart-contracts/devnotes.md

 tz1ahsDNFzukj51hVpW626qH7Ug9HeUVQDNG ithacanet testnet account Use it in fa2.py and minter.py as the administrator address

-FA2 contract on ithacanet: KT1FMPj5zs2KBFVLcMgwmpcUtoL5CmRfYFr6
+FA2 contract on ithacanet: KT1VybRPQMBDX5CqBgsSgXdqjGxZneTnFN82
 Use it in minter.py as fa2 contract

-minter contract on ithacanet: KT1UGKNCbtQE7yTAH71CpNyCPRs3kBy4b8Vd Call it from Taquito !!
+Minter contract on ithacanet:  KT1DZa6ZdMK8cVpuuLJg2K3Mspz44keWU6tK Call it from Taquito !!